 6. Open Items from Overall Integrated Plan and Interim Staff Evaluation

 FitzPatrick has received an Interim Staff Evaluation that includes 18 RAIs.
-Responses to the RAIs are due by March 31, 2016, and are provided in Section 9 of this six-month status report.
+Responses to the RAIs are due by March 31, 2016.
 The following table provides a status of the RAIs.